 Since the Pomsky is priced over their small size and smaller dogs tend to command higher prices, it would not make much sense to breed male Huskies that tend to be much larger than the female Husky.

 Pomsky Size and Appearance

 The pomsky tends to have traits, qualities, and characteristics with differing degrees of appearance that is based on the contribution genetically from each of the parents.
-The expectation is for the pomsky to weigh about half of the combined weight of each of its parents.
+The expectation is for the dog to weigh about half of the combined weight of each of its parents.
 The average is between 20 and 30 pounds.

-If you are just starting to familiarize yourself with the pomsky breed it is important to remember that these dogs are relatively new.
+If you are just starting to familiarize yourself with the breed it is important to remember that these dogs are relatively new.
 This means that there is not a breed standard as of yet.
 The pomsky is not going to win a best in show award at the annual Westminster dog show any time soon.

 Purchasing a Pomsky Puppy

-If you truly want to purchase a pomsky it is important to make sure that you are armed with knowledge and information.
+If you truly want to purchase a Pomsky it is important to make sure that you are armed with knowledge and information.
 This will help you make sure that you are not victimized by an unscrupulous individual.
-Here are a few things that you should watch out for when you are trying to purchase a pomsky from a breeder.
+Here are a few things that you should watch out for when you are trying to purchase from a breeder.

 - Can the breeder provide you with a list of previous customers?
 If the list is provided make sure that you call some of the past customers and ask them about working with the breeder.

 - If the breeder asks for a large down payment before providing pictures, this is a sign that you should take your business someplace else.

 - If the breeder wants a payment in cash or by cashier’s check, or money order, you will likely want to find another breeder.
 When you are purchasing a large ticket item you want to make sure that there is a paper trail for the transaction.